andrew/ultimate-awesome/README.md

 - [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg) - 👻 A curated list of awesome FFmpeg resources.
 - [awesome-django-admin](https://github.com/originalankur/awesome-django-admin) - Curated List of Awesome Django Admin Panel Articles, Libraries/Packages, Books, Themes, Videos, Resources.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
-- [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
-Guides and Companion Software (Not affiliated with Jellyfin).
 - [awesome-react-context](https://github.com/diegohaz/awesome-react-context) - 😎 A curated list of stuff related to the new React Context API.
 - [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.